tbidne/charon/README.md

                            characters or longest path.
 Only affects the 'tabular' format.

   -s,--sort (name|size)    How to sort the list.
 Defaults to name.
-Does not
-                           affect 'single' style.

   -r,--reverse-sort        Sorts in the reverse order.
-Does not affect 'single'
-                           style.

   -h,--help                Show this help text
 ```